-If you’re curious to know why I believe that being a more minimalist woman is great, or what was the reason that made me opt for a more minimalist lifestyle, then keep on reading!
+If you’re curious to know why I believe that being a more minimalist woman is great, or if this is something that could work for you as well, then keep on reading!

 For many minimalists, the philosophy that encompasses it revolves around getting rid of excess items and about living life based on experiences rather than worldly possessions.

-In short words, minimalist living forces you to remove all the clutter in your life which then, frees up more space for the things you love and since you’re no longer consumed by unnecessary items or tasks, you can live the life you want, being the perfect combo if you are a busy woman.
+In short words, minimalist living forces you to remove all the clutter in your life which then frees up more space and time for the things you love.

 Every day I am more and more a firm believer that less is more.
-I can attest to that fact as a former shopaholic that not only is it easy, it’s also relieving and invigorating.
+I can attest to that fact, as a former shopaholic, living a more minimalist lifestyle is also relieving and invigorating.

 1. My Boyfriend’s Influence